By Brigitte Shipman | Nov 11, 2020. | Autism, Pain, Parenting, Lesson, Life Lessons

 The day I heard the words “We think your son is autistic” was the very first time in my life that I felt unbearable pain.
-It was all consuming and took over my mind, body, and spirit.
+This was 25 years ago and it was all consuming and took over my mind, body, and spirit.
 My ears were ringing and then I left my body for the rest of the parent/teacher conference.

 When pain arrives it is unbearable and not welcome in our lives.
 This day of deep pain was my first life tsunami.
 It came and swept me out of my life that I knew and placed me in a foreign world.
 My beautiful son looked the same, smiled the same, but now had a different life path.

 These words have given me comfort: